 You can and should shower after 2 days.
-Avoid soaking or scrubbing the incision(s) until they are well healed, or 2 weeks.
+Avoid soaking or scrubbing the incision(s) until they are well healed.
 No swimming or soaking in water for 2 weeks.

 Do not drive for at least 1 week after surgery.
-Do not drive if you are taking prescription pain pills.
+Do not drive if you are taking narcotic pain pills.

 Walking is okay and encouraged.

-No strenuous activity.
-This includes pulling, pushing and twisting until cleared by your doctor.
+No heavy activity.
+This includes pulling, pushing, and twisting until cleared by your doctor.

 Sexual activity may be resumed when you feel ready.
 This may not be for 2-3 weeks after your surgery.

-Pain that does not get better with narcotic pain pills
+Pain that does not get better with medicines.

 If you are a patient receiving care at UnityPoint – Meriter, Swedish American or a health system outside of UW Health, please use the phone numbers provided in your discharge instructions for any questions or concerns.